-  Thirdly let most enthusiastic teachers make up the interdisciplinary cooperative team through
+Thirdly let the most enthusiastic teachers make up the interdisciplinary cooperative team by stimulating their motivation.

 6、Teachers regularly come off communication and discussion in the cooperation.
-They formed the model of communication accompanying with the teachers’ cooperation and the model of taking advantage of fixed time to discuss and solve some problems in a phrase of the activity.
-Because information communicating is important condition that team exists and develops.
-Therefore, in spite of teachers are how busy but communication and discussion is prerequisite in the interdisciplinary teacher cooperation.
+They formed the model of communication accompanied by the teachers’ cooperation and the model of taking advantage of the fixed time to discuss and solve some problems in a phase of the activity.
+Because information communication is an important condition that the team exists and develops.
+Therefore, in spite of teachers are how busyness but communication and discussion is prerequisite in interdisciplinary teacher cooperation.

-7、Teachers build up the information files and evaluating mechanism of the interdisciplinary teacher cooperation.
-It is needs of summarizing experiences of interdisciplinary teacher cooperation deeply and scientifically.
+7、Teachers build up the information files and evaluate the mechanism of interdisciplinary teacher cooperation.
+It needs of summarizing experiences of interdisciplinary teacher cooperation deeply and scientifically.

-Owing to this research’ time is short , so this research doesn’t explore for how to design detail goal、procedure of the interdisciplinary teacher cooperation；the teachers how to cooperate in knowledge、skills、values.
-And teachers how evaluate result of the interdisciplinary teacher cooperation.
+Owing to this research’s time being short, this research doesn’t explore how to design detailed goals 、 procedures of interdisciplinary teacher cooperation； or the teachers how to cooperate in knowledge、skills、values.
+And teachers how to evaluate the results of interdisciplinary teacher cooperation.
 These need to be deeper researched.
-Owing to this research based in action research and utilized the project of “Young Citizens’ Initiative for Water” (YCIFW), so it may have some localization.
-Therefore the teachers need to think the subject matter of environmental education of own school when the teachers use these experiences.
-In addition, in the researches’ process this research tried to explore environmental thoughts of Taoism、Buddhism、Yin Yang and Maoism’s the methods of thinking problem, and use them to research problems.
-There are abundant environment thoughts in china’s traditional culture, and in latter experiment, this research should deeper research and use them.
-The experiences of the interdisciplinary teacher cooperation are mainly from teacher’s practice and action research, it prove that teachers can become the researcher of environmental education.
-Consequently each teacher should have the confidence to become the researcher of environmental education.
+Owing to this research-based in action research and utilized the project of “Young Citizens’ Initiative for Water” (YCIFW), it may have some localization.
+Therefore the teachers need to think about the subject matter of environmental education in their own school when the teachers use these experiences.
+In addition, in the research process, this research tried to explore environmental thoughts of Taoism、Buddhism、Yin Yang, and Maoism’s methods of thinking problems, and use them to research problems.
+There are abundant environmental thoughts in china’s traditional culture, and in later experiments, this research should do deeper research and use them.
+The experiences of interdisciplinary teacher cooperation are mainly from teachers’ practice and action research, which prove that teachers can become researchers in environmental education.
+Consequently, each teacher should have the confidence to become a researcher in environmental education.

-To be brief this dissertation used theory of environmental education for sustainability to research the experiences of the interdisciplinary teacher cooperation.
-This research shows: before practice need to realize the problems of influencing teacher to take part in the interdisciplinary teacher cooperation; teachers’ motivation of taking part in the interdisciplinary teacher cooperation are inspirited by them themselves in discussing solving problems; experiences of the interdisciplinary teacher cooperation are from teachers’ action research.
-This research will be beneficial to promoting the development of environmental education in school.
+To be brief this dissertation used the theory of environmental education for sustainability to research the experiences of interdisciplinary teacher cooperation.
+This research shows: that before practice needs to realize the problems of influencing teacher to take part in interdisciplinary teacher cooperation; teachers’ motivation of taking part in interdisciplinary teacher cooperation are inspirited by them themselves in discussing solving problems; experiences of the interdisciplinary teacher cooperation are from teachers’ action research.
+This research will be beneficial to promote the development of environmental education in school

 Arhar, J. M., Holly, M. L., Kasten, W. C. (2001), and Action Research for Teachers: Traveling the Yellow Brick Road, R. R. Donnelly& Sons Company published.